OpenTermsArchive/contrib-versions/Evernote/Terms of Service.md

 Terms of Service

-**Effective Date: February 3, 2016** - What’s new »
+**Effective Date: October 4, 2016** - What’s new »

 Welcome to Evernote!
 We invite you to access our websites and use the Evernote service, but please note that your invitation is subject to your agreement with these Terms of Service.
 This document describes in detail your rights and our rights relating to the provision of the Service (as defined below), so please review these Terms carefully.

-What Are The Terms of Service?
+What Are the Terms of Service?

 The Terms of Service constitutes a contract between us.
 The Terms include the provisions set forth in this document and in the Evernote Privacy Policy, Commercial Terms, User Guidelines, IP Compliance Program and other terms or conditions that may be presented by us and accepted by you from time to time in connection with specific Service offerings (all of which we collectively refer to as the “Terms of Service” or “Terms”).
 If you do not agree to these Terms, you do not have the right to access or use our Service.
 If you do register for or otherwise use our Service you shall be deemed to confirm your acceptance of the Terms and your agreement to be a party to this binding contract.

-By using the Service and purchasing any products in the Evernote Market, you acknowledge, accept and agree with all provisions of the Privacy Policy, including, without limitation, the use and treatment of your Account Information and your Content in accordance with such Privacy Policy.
+By using the Service, you acknowledge, accept and agree with all provisions of the Privacy Policy, including, without limitation, the use and treatment of your Account Information and your Content in accordance with such Privacy Policy.

-What Is The Evernote Service?
+What Is the Evernote Service?

-The Evernote Software (as defined below), the Evernote service, and other products, services and websites hosted or made available by Evernote, including, for example our App Center, User Forum, support pages, and the Evernote Market ares collectively referred to in these Terms as the “Service”.
+The Evernote Software (as defined below), the Evernote service, and other products, services and websites hosted or made available by Evernote, including, for example our App Center, User Forum, support pages, and the Evernote Market are collectively referred to in these Terms as the “Service”.
 In exchange for being enabled to use the Service, you agree to abide by these Terms.

-If This Is A Contract, Who Are The Parties?
+If This Is a Contract, Who Are the Parties?

 You are one party to this contract.
 If you reside in the United States or Canada, then the other party to this contract is Evernote Corporation, a corporation headquartered in California.
 If you reside in Brasil, then the other party to this contract is Evernote do Brasil Serviços de Aplicações Ltda., a company headquartered in the city of São Paulo, State of Sao Paolo, Brasil (“Evernote Brasil”).
 If you reside outside of the United States, Canada and Brasil, then the other party to this contract is Evernote GmbH, a company headquartered in Zurich, Switzerland.
 (Evernote Corporation, Evernote GmbH and Evernote Brasil, as applicable, may be referred to in these Terms of Service as “Evernote,” “we” and sometimes “us”).

 On some occasions, you may be purchasing products or service subscriptions from an authorized reseller.
 Please review our Commercial Terms for information about additional contract terms relating to such purchases.

-Is This The Only Contract I Have with Evernote?
+Is This the Only Contract I Have with Evernote?

 It depends upon how you interact with the Evernote service and our software applications.
 If you install any Evernote Software on your computing devices, you may be asked to agree to an end user license agreement.
 If you use related Evernote products or services (such as Evernote Business) or participate in our User Forum, you may also need to enter into a separate agreement with us (usually by clicking “accept” or “agree”).
 We refer to each of these as a “Separate Agreement.”
 If that happens, the Separate Agreement shall take precedence if there is a conflict between those terms and this Terms of Service document, to the extent of such conflict and with respect to the particular subject matter of that Separate Agreement.

-Will These Terms Of Service Ever Change?
+Will These Terms of Service Ever Change?

 Changes in these Terms are almost certain to happen, due to changes in our Service and the laws that apply to us and you.
 If we make a change, we’ll do our best to provide you with advance notice, although in some situations, such as where a change is required to satisfy applicable legal requirements, an update to these Terms may need to be effective immediately.
 We’ll announce changes here at our site, and we also may elect to notify you of changes by sending an email to the address you have provided to us.
 We will also try to explain the reasons for the change.

 If we do update these Terms, you are free to decide whether to accept the updated terms or to stop using our Service (see “How is My Account Closed” below). your continued use of the Service after the effectiveness of that update will be deemed to represent your agreement with, and consent to be bound by, the new Terms.
 Except for changes made by us as described here, no other amendment or modification of these Terms shall be effective unless set forth in a written agreement expressly amending these Terms and bearing a written signature by you and us.
 For clarity, email or other communications will not constitute an effective written agreement for this purpose.

-What Do I Have To Do To Use the Evernote Service?
+What Do I Have to do to Use the Evernote Service?

 First, you need to create an Evernote service account.
 You create an account by providing us with an email address and creating a password.
 (Some older accounts also required a username.)
 We refer to this as your “Account Information.”
 We encourage you to use a distinct and non-obvious password that is different from passwords you use for any other service.
 You are responsible for maintaining the accuracy, completeness and confidentiality of your Account Information, and you will be responsible for all activities that occur under your account, including activities of others to whom you have provided your Account Information.
 We will not be liable for any loss or damage arising from your failure to provide us with accurate information or to keep your Account Information secure.
 If you discover any unauthorized use of your Account Information or suspect that anyone may be able to access your private Content without authorization, you should immediately change your password and notify our Customer Support team.

 Second, you will need to access your account through a web browser or by installing our client software on your computers, tablets and phones.
 Sorry, but obtaining those devices and paying for their connectivity and data plans is your responsibility.
 Evernote also has no responsibility for the availability of the Internet and other telecommunication services necessary to access the Service.

-Can I Share My Account With Someone Else?
+Can I Share My Account with Someone Else?

 Evernote service accounts should not be shared.
 If you share your Account Information with anyone, that other person may be able to take control of the account, and we may not be able to determine who is the proper account holder.
 We will not have any liability to you (or anyone you share your Account Information with) as a result of your or their actions under those circumstances.
 Since you may use a free Evernote service account, and since we provide a number of mechanisms to allow you to share your account Content with others, we strongly urge you not to share your Account Information with anyone, unless you are doing so as part of your estate planning purposes, as discussed below.
 If you are looking for ways to share Content with others – particularly in a business, school or other organizational setting - we encourage you to explore Evernote Business.

-Once I Have An Account, What Are My Rights In The Evernote Service?
+Once I Have an Account, What Are My Rights in the Evernote Service?

 Once your account is created and you accept these Terms, we grant you a limited, non-exclusive license to use the Service subject to these Terms, for so long as you are not barred from receiving the Service under the laws applicable to you, until you close your account voluntarily or until we close your account pursuant to these Terms.
 In addition, we grant you a personal, worldwide, royalty-free, non-assignable and non-exclusive license to use the Evernote Software provided to you by or on behalf of Evernote, for the sole purpose of enabling you to use the Evernote Software and enjoy the benefit of the Service, subject to any applicable license terms provided with the Evernote Software and these Terms, until your rights are terminated in accordance with such license and/or these Terms.
 You do not obtain any other right or interest in Evernote or the Service.